 To understand why conjugation should cause bathochromic shifts in the absorption maxima of chromophores, we need to look at the relative energy levels of the pi-orbitals.
 When two double bonds are conjugated, the four p-atomic orbitals combine to generate four pi-molecular orbitals (two are bonding and two are antibonding).
-This was described earlier in the section concerning diene chemistry.
-In a similar manner, the three double bonds of a conjugated triene create six pimolecular orbitals, half bonding and half antibonding.
-The energetically most favorable $\pi \rightarrow \pi^$ excitation occurs from the highest energy bonding pi-orbital (HOMO) to the lowest energy antibonding pi-orbital (LUMO).
+In a similar manner, the three double bonds of a conjugated triene create six pi-molecular orbitals, half bonding and half antibonding.
+The energetically most favorable $\pi \rightarrow \pi^$ excitation occurs from the highest energy bonding pi-orbital (HOMO) to the lowest energy antibonding piorbital (LUMO).

-The following diagram illustrates this excitation for an isolated double bond (only two pi-orbitals) and, on clicking the diagram, for a conjugated diene and triene.
-In each case the HOMO is colored blue and the LUMO is colored magenta.
+The following diagram illustrates this excitation for an isolated double bond (only two pi-orbitals) and, In each case the HOMO is colored blue and the LUMO is colored magenta.
 Increased conjugation brings the HOMO and LUMO orbitals closer together.
-The energy (ΔE) required to effect the electron promotion is therefore less, and the wavelength that provides this energy is increased correspondingly (remember $\lambda = h \cdot c/\Delta E$)
+The energy (ΔE) required to effect the electron promotion is therefore less, and the wavelength that provides this energy is increased correspondingly (remember $\lambda =$ $h \bullet c/\Delta E$)